Teaching and Research Staff

 Associate Professor in Popular Music

 Kristin McGee is Associate Professor in Popular Music in the Arts, Culture and Media Department at the University of Groningen in the Netherlands.
-She heads this program’s music track as well as organizes the music series Music Matters.
-She teaches on various subjects including popular music theory, gender and sexuality within popular music, music and globalization, critical race theory, audiovisual arts cultures, film music, and music event organization.
-She is also the current chair of the board of the International Association for the Study of Popular Music Benelux.
-She has written on the subject of jazz, gender, popular music and audiovisual media within a variety of articles and books, including her monograph Some Liked it Hot: Jazz Women in Film and Television (Wesleyan University Press 2009).
-She is currently completing a manuscript for Routledge’s Transnational Studies in Jazz Series entitled Remixing European Jazz Culture.
+As chair of the music track within the BA and MA programs, she teaches on various subjects including popular music theory, gender and sexuality within popular culture, music and globalization, critical race theory, audiovisual arts cultures, film music, and music event organization.
+She chaired the board of the International Association for the Study of Popular Music Benelux from 2013-2019 and founded the Music Matters colloquium series in 2015.
+She has written especially on the intersections of jazz and popular music within European and American contexts and in relation to audiovisual media within a variety of articles and books, including her monograph Some Liked it Hot: Jazz Women in Film and Television (Wesleyan University Press 2009) and Remixing European Jazz Culture published by Routledge’s Transnational Studies in Jazz Series.
+In 2021, she co-edited, with Christina Baade, Beyoncé in the World: Making Meaning with Queen Bey in Troubled Times (Wesleyan University Press).

 Associate Professor in Classical Music